Amirreza81/Equilibrium-Game-Theory/README.md

 0.450000 0.550000
 ```

-Suppose two players wants to play a game. in this example, player 1 has 3 actions and player2 has 2 actions.
+Suppose two players wants to play a game.
+In this example, player 1 has 3 actions and player2 has 2 actions.
 After N lines we get
 the utilities of player1 and after N lines we get utilities of player2.
 The table of utilities is equal to:

 ```